-"Eligible generator" means a developer of a new, natural gas fired, combined-cycle electric power generating facility with a net summer output rating of 100 megawatts or larger, that is physically located within the State of New Jersey, and that commences construction after the effective date of P.L. , c.
-(C.) (pending before the Legislature as this bill);
+"Eligible generator" means a developer of a 2 [new, natural gas fired, combined-cycle] base load 2 electric power 2 [generating] generation 2 facility 2 [with a net summer output rating of 100 megawatts or larger, that is physically located within the State of New Jersey,] including, but not limited to, an on-site generation facility that qualifies as a capacity resource under PJM criteria but exclusive of a combustion turbine generation facility that is directly interconnected with the electric public utilities' transmission or distribution system, and that commences construction for new generation after the effective date of P.L., c.
+(C.)

+(pending before the Legislature as this bill);